mattjw79/presentations/bash_essentials/README.md

 ```

 Notes: Simple commands are the most common for an interactive shell session.
-These are single command strings with a command followed by options and/or
+These are single command strings that contain a command followed by options
-arguments.
-These are usually designed to complete a specific task.
+and/or arguments.
+These simple commands are usually designed to complete a very
+specific task such as copying a file or creating a directory.